 Registration Options & Services

 The following In-person services are available at your campus Registration Office; Photo ID is required to access these services.
+These services are availabe during the COVID-19 closure via Virtual Advising.

 - Meet with academic advisor to review progress